Davidobot/BetterJoy/README.md

  * Plug the controller into your computer.

 ## Disconnecting \[Windows 10]
-You may run into issues
+You may run into issues with controller detection.
+Try disconnection and unpairing them with this, then try reconnecting them.
 1. Go into "Bluetooth and other devices settings"
 1. Under the first category "Mouse, keyboard, & pen", there should be the pro controller.
 1. Click on it and a "Remove" button will be revealed.